If you live outside the Champaign city limits you are eligible to purchase a non-resident card if:

 New homeowners, see Special Circumstances below.

 If you lease or rent your home in the Champaign School District but outside the City of Champaign, you can get a non-resident card from the Champaign Public Library.
-For renters, beginning July 1, 2014, as recommended by the Illinois State Library Administrative Code, the cost will be 15% of the current rent amount.

 When you apply for your card, bring along: